pAditya198/My_Anime_list/README.md

 22. Garo

-21. Haikyuu
+23. Haikyuu

-22. Hero Tale
+24. Hero Tale

-23. Hai To Gensou No Grimgar
+25. Hai To Gensou No Grimgar

-24. Inazuma Eleven(All up to date)
+26. Inazuma Eleven(All up to date)

-25. Kimi no NaWa
+27. Kimi no NaWa

-26. Koe no Katachi
+28. Koe no Katachi

-27. Kyokai no kanata
+29. Kyokai no kanata

+30. Kingdom

+31. Kingsglaive:Final Fantasy XV

+32. Kuroko no Basket

+33. Mob Psycho 100

+34. Nanatsu no Taizai

+35. Noragami

+36. One Piece

+37. One PunchMan

+38. Pokemon

+39. Quanzhi Fashi

+40. ReLife

+41. Shingeki no Bahamut

+42. Shingeki no kyojin

+43. Sinbad

+44.Sword Art Online

+45. Shingatsu wa Kimi no Uso

+46. kuusen Madoushi Kouhosei no kyoukan

+47. Tokyo Ghoul

+48. Zatch bell

+49. Zetman

 ***